 As you consider your options, keep in mind that a certain amount of risk is unavoidable.
 Diversification may be helpful, to a degree, but it may also be helpful to have an income-generating plan in mind if you face a difficult year ahead.

 Investment Strategy – You may be tempted to place money into risky and speculative investments to increase your portfolio’s return potential.
 Rather than risk big losses you have little time to recover from, save reasonably and call us to discuss a balanced investment approach that can help address sequencing risk.

 Work Longer – Are you able to delay retirement for a year or more, potentially adding additional years to your savings as well as allowing for the financial environment to recover?
-If so, we recommend you think about this option, but also consider creating a financial plan to better define your actual needs.
-If you need help with planning, just give us a call and we’ll be happy to either create a plan for you or make some planning suggestions.
+If so, we recommend you consider this option and create a financial plan to better define your actual needs.
+If you need help with planning, call us, and we’ll be happy to either create a plan for you or make some planning suggestions.

-Other Alternatives – Some other alternatives may be to reconsider, downsize, or delay some of your bigger plans in order to save more.
-These alternatives may not be preferable, but you can take comfort in having those plans and ideas in place, should they ever become necessary.
-As with the previous suggestion, we recommend you create a financial plan to better define your actual needs.
+Other Alternatives – Some other alternatives may be to reconsider, downsize, or delay some of your bigger plans to save more.
+These alternatives may not be preferable, but you can take comfort in having those plans and ideas in place should they ever become necessary.
+As with the previous suggestion, we recommend creating a financial plan to better define your needs.